lahiru31/The_Dressden/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+### Important Notes

+1. **Java Version Compatibility**
+   - The project is configured to use Java 17
+   - Using Java versions higher than 17 will cause compatibility issues
+   - Make sure your Android Studio is using JDK 17

+2. **Gradle Version Compatibility**
+   - The project uses Gradle 8.9
+   - Using Gradle versions higher than 8.9 may cause compatibility issues
+   - The gradle-wrapper.properties is configured for Gradle 8.9

 ### License